nus-cs2103-AY2021S1/tp/docs/tutorials/RemovingFields.md

 Unfortunately, there are usages of `Address` that IntelliJ IDEA cannot identify.
 You can find them by searching for instances of the word `location` in your code (`Edit` \> `Find` \> `Find in path`).

 Places of interest to look out for would be resources used by the application. `main/resources` contains images and `fxml` files used by the application and `test/resources` contains test data.
-For example, there is a `$location` in each `PersonCard` that has not been removed nor identified.
+For example, there is a `$location` in each `StockCard` that has not been removed nor identified.

 ![$location](../images/remove/$location.png)

 A quick look at the `PersonCard` class and its `fxml` file quickly reveals why it slipped past the automated refactoring.

-**`PersonCard.java`**
+**`StockCard.java`**

 ``` java
 ...